lovelywxd/CodeLife/README.md

 # CodeLife
-Richard's code life.
+Richard's codelife.
 Coding on the way.